camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 envsubst < ebs-csi-driver-trust-policy-template.json > ebs-csi-driver-trust-policy.json
 ```

-This command will create a role that will permit your cluster to create persistent volumes
+This command will create a role that permits your cluster to create persistent volumes:

 ```
 aws iam create-role \